NicholasMoser/WormsNotes/README.md

 ## Campaign Modification

 Each campaign level seems to have its own lua file, making modification incredibly simple.
 The first campaign level, D-Day, has the file `files\Scripts\dday.lua`.
-You can for example easily change the names of each worm:
+Here's an example of the definition of an enemy worm:

 ```lua
    -- Worm 6, Team 1